Table of Content

 Types of Short Term Traders

 There are a variety of different styles that short-term traders can choose from, depending on their time constraints and risk appetite.

-Scalping: A scalper will aim to make small profits as frequently as possible by entering a trade and exiting it as soon as the market moves in their favour – ‘scalping’ profits off the top of a market trend.
+Scalp Trader: A scalper will aim to make small profits as frequently as possible by entering a trade and exiting it as soon as the market moves in their favour – ‘scalping’ profits off the top of a market trend.
 It is the complete opposite to the idea of ‘letting profits run’.
 These traders grab profits and cut losses as soon as possible in order to maintain a high win to loss ratio.

 Scalping is incredibly time intensive and is not for the part-time trader.
 In fact, many scalpers choose to use high-frequency trading (HFT) tools as a means of executing a number of orders within a few seconds (and even microseconds!).
 For those looking to trade over the short term, this style can be lucrative but also risky.
 It is also important to be aware of the operational costs you will incur for opening and closing yor positions.

-Swing Trading: Swing traders focus on taking a position within a larger move, which could last several days or weeks.
+Swing Trader: Swing traders focus on taking a position within a larger move, which could last several days or weeks.
 It is the longest-duration style of short-term trading, as it takes advantage of medium-term movements too.